omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 All new work should reference this plan so the codebase trends toward smaller components, consistent data handling, and easier maintenance.

+### 10.1 Runtime Security & Access Control (Stage 4)
+- **API Protection**
+  - Every `/api/*` request is authenticated with HTTP Basic Auth.
+Credentials come from `RENDER_AUTH_USER` / `RENDER_AUTH_PASSWORD` (Render) or `BASIC_AUTH_USER` / `BASIC_AUTH_PASSWORD` for local dev.
+  - Opt-out flags: `SKIP_AUTH=true` (local only) disables the guard; `SKIP_RATE_LIMIT=true` bypasses throttling.
+  - Rate limiting defaults: `RATE_LIMIT_WINDOW_MS=60000` and `RATE_LIMIT_MAX=300`.
+Both can be tuned per environment.
+  - Helmet is enabled with relaxed CORP (`cross-origin`) so the satellite preview continues to embed images fetched from `/api/geocode/satellite`.
+- **Frontend Session Flow**
+  - A blocking “Sign in” overlay appears until credentials are supplied.
+The UI stores the Basic Auth pair in `localStorage` so page refreshes keep the session alive.
+  - All API helpers automatically inject the `Authorization` header and listen for `401` responses; when the backend rejects a request, the store is cleared and the login modal reopens.
+  - Users can click “Sign out” (top-right) to wipe stored credentials and return to the login screen.
+- **Environment Checklist**
+  - Backend: set `RENDER_AUTH_USER`, `RENDER_AUTH_PASSWORD`, `RATE_LIMIT_WINDOW_MS`, `RATE_LIMIT_MAX`, and `FRONTEND_ORIGIN`.
+  - Frontend: ensure `VITE_API_BASE_URL` points at the authenticated backend.
+No additional env vars are needed—the login overlay captures ds/ds1 at runtime.
+  - Deployment order: ship the backend first (so auth middleware is live), then ship the frontend (so the login modal can collect credentials instead of failing silently).

+These measures make sure only the two intended users can access the environment while keeping the entry point lightweight (no database-backed accounts yet).
+Future stages can replace the Basic Auth credentials with a richer auth system without touching the tab flows described above.